limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ![screenshot-5](/assets/images/posts/bulldog-walkthrough/screenshot-5.png)

-We saw a session established with the site.
+I have a session with the site.
 Now, are we able to use the web shell by going to `/dev/shell`?

 ![screenshot-6](/assets/images/posts/bulldog-walkthrough/screenshot-6.png)

 Sweet.
-The web shell appeared to restrict itself to certain commands.
+The web shell appears to restrict itself to certain commands.

 ### Command Substitution